nitidbit/eslint-config-nitid/README.md

 - Configuration is now in `eslint.config.js` instead of `.eslintrc.js`
 - Airbnb dependency has been removed in favor of explicit rules
-- Plugins and parsers are imported directly rather than referenced by string
+- Plugins and parsers are dynamically imported
 - The configuration is an array of config objects
 - File patterns are explicitly specified with `files` patterns
 - Language options consolidated under `languageOptions`
-- Globals are now defined by the project, not by the config
+- Minimal globals are provided by default
+- Prettier integration is included to avoid formatting conflicts

 If you need to use the old configuration format, set the environment variable `ESLINT_USE_FLAT_CONFIG=false`.